jrlanglois/JRLCodingStandard/README.md

 ### Reasoning

-To allow for my particular formatting and placement styles, and enforcing consistency across all software.
+To allow for my particular formatting and placement styles, and enforcing consistency across all text editors and IDEs.

 ## Braces